ansonl/ansonl.github.io/_posts/2019-05-21-messenger-expose-unfriends-bug-feature.md

 Unlike users keeping a copy of a past friend list and looking up the current friendship status of everyone, this bug requires no advance preparation or mass lookup of profiles either manually or through Graph API.

 I reported this bug to Facebook's Bug Bounty because it is possibly a identification/deanonymization issue depending on various situations that may lead to unfriending (social/emotional/etc) and the effects (bullying?/etc) of a previously assumed "silent" unfriend now being confirmed.
-While there is no technical "hacking" involved, the bug is more than just a user interface bug and what I assume is a implementation error in Facebook Stories when people unfriend/block each other.
+While there is no technical "hacking" involved, the bug is more than just a user interface bug.
+I assume it is a implementation error in Facebook Stories when people unfriend/block each other, but am not sure how far back it goes.

 19APR19 - Reported bug to Facebook Whitehat Report #10157074538798744.
 21APR19 - Facebook Security informs me that the expose unfriend bug "is actually just intended functionality".